lunchboxer/spelling-master/src/lib/level3-glossary.md

 hundred
 : The number 100.
 "There are 100 years in a century."

+hunting
+: Searching for wild animals to capture or kill them.
+"We went deer hunting in the woods."

 hurried
 : Acted swiftly and rushed.
 "We hurried home before the rain."